Table of Contents[Hide][Show]

 How long do the bulbs last?

-I ordered a Joovv Combo light which has a lifespan of 50,000 hours.
-I doubt I will ever need to change or replace it during my lifetime.
+Both the Joovv Combo light and Red Light Therapy Co. bulbs (see links above) have a lifespan of 50,000 hours.
+I doubt I will ever need to change or replace the bulbs during my lifetime.

 Have you ever used red therapy light, or are you interested in trying it?